By Laura Strachan, volunteer writer

-There are so many options and new developments in Toronto’s transit system.
-UP Express, TTC, GO Transit, the SRT (Scarborough Rapid Transit), not to mention the upcoming Eglinton Crosstown.
-But which one is best for your commute and how do you navigate the fare systems?
-We broke down your fare options so you can get on your way efficiently and economically.
-If you need more information on PRESTO and transit, consider joining the Smart Commute program, which offers workshops to educate your staff on PRESTO, transit and other sustainable commuting modes.
+We broke down your fare options on the TTC so you can get around efficiently and economically.
+If you would like more information on PRESTO and the workplace, consider joining the Smart Commute program, which offers workshops to educate your staff on PRESTO, transit and other sustainable commuting modes.

 Riding the TTC

-Depending on how frequently you travel you might want to purchase a Monthly Pass ($151.15/month) or a 12 Month Pass ($138.55/month).
+• Depending on how frequently you travel you can purchase a Monthly TTC Pass ($156/month, unlimited travel) or a 12 Month TTC Pass ($143/month, unlimited travel).

 I travel to and from work every day by TTC, five days a week.
 I drive all other times.